vergoulis/covid-19-bh20/compute_resources.md

 * We will share the slides used for the training
 * We will be on the biohackathon Slack at #tech-helpdesk and Gitter at https://gitter.im/arvados/community to answer questions

+## ELIXIR-GREECE Cloud Infractructure (EGCI, https://schema.imsi.athenarc.gr/)

+The Greek node of ELIXIR make available its computational resources (provided by its EGCI Cloud infrastructure) for the needs of the biohackathon participants.
+The only requirement is that the software should be in the form of Docker container images.

+### How?

+Access to the infrastructure is done using any valid ELIXIR-AAI account.
+Hackathon participants, can create new "On-demand computation" projects (https://egci-beta.imsi.athenarc.gr/) mentioning in the project description the connection to the biohackathon.
+Then, they will be able to upload the desired data sets and container images to perform the desired analysis.
+The container images should be accompanied with a CWL file describing the required input files and parameters.

+### Having questions or requests?

+Please contact Thanasis Vergoulis (vergoulis@athenarc.gr).